HuyhoangNguyen2003/BEAMFORMING-FOR-MASSIVE-MIMO-SYSTEMS-USING-DEEP-LEARNING/README.md

-**Beamforming for Massive MIMO Systems using Deep Learning**
+# **Beamforming for Massive MIMO Systems using Deep Learning**

-Short Description: Graduation thesis that proposes a deep learning-based solution to optimize analog beamforming in Massive MIMO systems, with the goal of enhancing spectral efficiency for next-generation wireless networks.
+Description: Graduation thesis that proposes a deep learning-based solution to optimize analog beamforming in Massive MIMO systems, with the goal of enhancing spectral efficiency for next-generation wireless networks.

-**Table of Contents**
+## **Table of Contents**
 1. Introduction

 2. Project Structure